-In the event of an "alert", the appropriate search will be conducted.
-Then the Dean will do any necessary investigation and then notify the student's parent.
-Depending on the nature of the contraband, police may be notified and appropriate school discipline will be rendered - Discipline Board or Dismissal from Bishop Alemany.
+In the event of an alert, the appropriate search will be conducted.
+The Dean will do any necessary investigation and then notify the student's parent or guardian.
+Depending on the nature of the contraband, police may be notified and appropriate school discipline will be rendered.

-Each time a canine alert occurs, the handler will complete an "Incident Maintenance Report" detailing the items detected, the location of the alert and a list of any items retained.
+Each time a canine alert occurs, the handler will complete an Incident Maintenance Report detailing the items detected, the location of the alert, and a list of any items retained.